-Join us for five, sun-ripened days dreaming our way down the magnificent upper Willamette alongside friends and family.
-It’s here you’ll experience the river in a markedly different way, with spectacular meals, entertainment, unrestrained giggling, the legendary wine/beer selection and more memories than five mere days really deserve to make.
-It’s not only become a tradition of sorts but a Northwest rite-of-passage.
+Join us for four sun-ripened days dreaming your way down the magnificent Willamette River.
+It’s here that you’ll experience the river in a markedly different way, with spectacular meals, entertainment, lots of laughs and more memories than a mere four days really deserve to make.

 Paddle Oregon arranges all camping and amenities for participants.

 Thanks to a dedicated team of volunteers, your camping baggage will be loaded onto a truck when you arrive, then shuttled and unloaded from campsite to campsite each day.
-Baggage that is to be shuttled needs to be well labeled, and no more than two reasonably sized duffel bags, each weighing 40 pounds or less.
-You should pack a separate waterproof bag to take with you on the river to hold extra clothes, jackets, sunscreen, etc. For ideas on what to pack see the Equipment Checklist.
+Shuttled baggage needs to be well labeled, and no more than two reasonably sized duffel bags, each weighing 40 pounds or less.
+You should pack a separate waterproof bag to take with you on the river to hold extra clothes, jackets, sunscreen, etc. For ideas on what to pack see here.

 On Paddle Oregon, the food is as spectacular as the river views.
-A catered breakfast, lunch, evening appetizers and dinner will be provided for you, starting with breakfast at the put-in on Monday and ending with lunch on Sunday.
+A catered breakfast, lunch, evening appetizers and dinner will be provided for you, starting with coffee and a continental breakfast at the put-in Thursday and ending with lunch on Sunday.
 We will highlight cuisine from a variety of Willamette Valley based small businesses – each meal will feature a menu from a local caterer to nourish your tired body and feed your soul!

-Participants will have a selection of lunch items to choose from each day after breakfast so they can pack their lunch for the river.
-Breakfast and dinner will be served buffet-style, with a variety of delicious items to choose from.
-There will be both meat and vegetarian options.
-Our exceptional caterer is happy to work with you if you have food allergies or other restrictions/preferences as long as you indicate those preferences when you register.
+Participants will have grab and go sandwiches and other snack items to choose from each day after breakfast.
+Breakfast and dinner are served buffet-style, with a variety of delicious items to choose from.
+Our event caterers are happy to work with you if you have food allergies or other restrictions/preferences as long as you indicate those preferences when you register.

-You will be paddling with two experienced pod leaders who will help facilitate the safety of your group.
-In addition, we have roving safety paddlers, a certified medic and a first aid attendant.
+You will be paddling with two pod leaders who will help facilitate the safety of your group.
+In addition, we have roving safety paddlers to assist pod leaders and participants as needed.
 Nevertheless, you are responsible for your own safety at all times!

 Although the Willamette River is primarily calm this time of year due to lower water levels, sections of the river have considerable current that require paddlers to have the skill to maneuver their boats in moving water and dynamic currents.
 These skills include familiarity and experience with basic strokes and maneuvers such as forward and reverse paddling, turning in current, navigating river bends, paddling upstream, and ferrying.
-Paddlers also need to have an understanding of river features such as reading the flow (where is the main current moving? where is it too shallow to pass?), eddy lines (how they work, how to move across them safely), and recognizing hazards like obstructions or strainers (such as woody debris).
+Paddlers also need to have an understanding of river features such as reading the flow (current, shallow areas), eddy lines (how they work, how to move across them safely), and recognizing hazards like obstructions or strainers (such as woody debris).
 At times the river is braided, or is split by an island.
 You and your pod may need to “eddy out” from the main current, or paddle to the side, to get out and scout which channel option is most appropriate.

-In addition to basic skills, we recommend practicing rescue techniques prior to the trip, and encourage that participants have recent experience paddling 10 to 20 miles per day to assure one’s stamina is adequate to enjoy the trip.
+In addition to basic skills, we recommend practicing rescue techniques prior to the trip, and encourage that participants have recent experience paddling 10 to 20 miles per day to assure stamina is adequate to enjoy your vacation!
 Your pod will take regular breaks as needed.
-The upper river has slightly more gradient, resulting in a decent current that will assist us as we paddle down river (although there is always the possibility of a headwind!).
+The upper river has slightly more gradient, resulting in a decent current that will assist us as we paddle down river (although there is always the possibility of a headwind).

-All participants are required to meet two of the following:
+All participants need to meet two of the following requirements: